-Since the TRACE model employs the self-attention mechanism, it offers great insights and interpretability into the decision-making process and results, as visualized by the attention maps in Figures \ref{fig:attmap_by_samples} and \ref{fig:attmap_by_features}.
-More specifically, Figure \ref{fig:attmap_by_samples} represents the attention weight visualizations for the melanoma (left) and heart disease/attack (right) classification tasks.
-Its aim is to identify the features that predominantly influence the final positive diagnosis.
-Rows represent participants randomly selected from the validation set and columns the key features considered during training.
-Each cell is calculated by averaging the attention weights of each key feature across all input queries.
-For instance, the frequency of skin checks a patient has, consistently provides high attention weights across the majority of the participants within the melanoma dataset.
-Similarly, for the heart attack/disease classification task, the participant's history of CT/CAT scan, C.O.P.D (chronic obstructive pulmonary disease), emphysema, chronic bronchitis, stroke and age category are examples of predominant features.
-In Figure \ref{fig:attmap_by_features} each cell represents how much focus to place on each key feature when processing a single query feature, revealing underlying relationships between pairs of features.
-Diagonal elements typically represent self-attention and high diagonal values indicate that the model is giving significant importance to individual features.
+Since the TRACE model employs the self-attention mechanism, it offers great insights and interpretability into the decision-making process and results, as visualized by the attention maps in Figure \ref{fig:attmaps}.
+More specifically, the top row of Figure~\ref{fig:attmaps} represents the attention weight visualizations for the melanoma (left) and heart disease/attack (right) classification tasks.
+Its aim is to identify the features that predominantly influence the risk estimation.
+Rows represent participants randomly selected from the validation set and columns the features considered during training.
+Each cell is calculated by averaging the attention weights of each feature across all the input queries.
+For instance, the frequency of skin checks a patient has, consistently provides high attention weights across the majority of the participants within the SBMS dataset.
+Similarly, for the heart attack/disease classification task, the participant's history of CT/CAT scan, COPD (chronic obstructive pulmonary disease), emphysema, chronic bronchitis, stroke and age category are examples of predominant features.
+In the bottom row of Figure~\ref{fig:attmaps}, each cell represents how much focus to place on each feature when processing a single query feature, revealing underlying relationships between pairs of features.
+Diagonal elements typically represent self-attention and high values on the diagonal indicate that the model is giving significant importance to individual features.